donejs/donejs/docs/guides/place-my-order.md

 In this in-depth guide we created and deployed a fully tested restaurant menu ordering application called [place-my-order](http://www.place-my-order.com/) with DoneJS.
 We learned how to set up a DoneJS project, create custom elements and retrieve data from the server.
 Then we implemented a unit-tested view-model, ran those tests automatically from the command line and on a continuous integration server.

 We went into more detail on how to create nested routes and importing other projects from NPM.
 Then we created new orders and made it real-time, added and built documentation and made a production build.
-Finally we turned that same application into a desktop- and mobile application and deployed it to a CDN and the web.
+Finally we turned that same application into a desktop and mobile application and deployed it to a CDN and the web.

 ### Following up